- About Us

 PVC will continue to enforce the recommended CDC guidelines to limit the spread of COVID-19 in the workplace and beyond.
 If you or anyone in your household is currently experiencing symptoms of COVID-19, have traveled internationally or within the US to an area with a high incidence of COVID-19 in the last 14 days, or have been exposed to someone with confirmed COVID-19, we respectfully request you have a healthy family member or friend accompany your pet to their appointment.
-We will continue our curbside protocol for all appointments in an effort to maximize the CDC guidelines of social distancing.
 If you have additional questions, please contact our office for further instructions.
 We take your health and the health of our staff very seriously and appreciate your cooperation to keep everyone safe.

 Who we are:

 Pittsburgh Veterinary Cardiology is a private practice providing specialized care, diagnostics, and management of all cardiac diseases in dogs and cats by Dr. Eva Sikorska, DVM, DACVIM and Dr. Erin Anderson, VMD, MSc, DACVIM, both board certified cardiologists.
 We are dedicated exclusively to the diagnosis and treatment of cardiac disease in small animals.